 Once we perform all those actions we’ll be right back in our perfect bone-stacking alignment we were in during Plank!

 8. Knife-edge or flat foot?

 When we turn to enter into Side Plank there are a few options for the feet.

 Stack, stagger, lower the bottom knee so only one foot is in Side Plank variation.
 Step top foot in front of hip area or step the foot behind (an extended Side Plank variation of “Wild Thing”).

 The bottom foot in Side Plank variations can be positioned in ankle flexion – see above left.
 Or in ankle eversion with the four corners of the bottom foot on the mat (above right).
 This variation supports fuller expressions of Side Plank (lifted leg) as we have a wider surface area as a foundation.

 9. Look down before spiraling down

-To safely practice Vasisthasana there is a lot of shoulder integration necessary.
-To effectively stretch that which has been strengthened and utilized for stabilization, useful counterposes include Gomukhasana arms (especially the lower arm), Purvottonasana (Upward Plank), and Setu Bandha Sarvangasana (Bridge pose).
-It is always important to stretch that which was strengthened throughout the practice in order to aid the body’s quest for homeostasis (harmony and balance).
+To safely practice Side Plank, a lot of shoulder integration is necessary.
+It’s always important to stretch that which was strengthened in order to aid the body’s quest for harmony and balance.